SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 ## Goals

-The goal of this tutorial is to demonstrate how to use JMS 1.1 API over AMQP using the Solace Message Router.
+The goal of this tutorial is to demonstrate how to use Apache Qpid JMS 1.1 over AMQP using the Solace Message Router.
 This tutorial will show you:

 1. How to build and send a request message
 2. How to receive a request message and respond to it